srdinsek/MA1/README.md

 # Modelska-analiza-1

-This are projects for the class Modelska analiza 1 (Model analysis 1) Unfortunaly they are in slovene.
+This are projects for the class Modelska analiza 1 (Model analysis 1).
+Unfortunately they are in slovene.
 A fast summary:
 1. Analitical treatment of driving on road with trafic lights.
 With the help of variational principle.
 2. Optimization with linear programing.
 We had to construct A optimal diet from given list of foods.
 3. Thomson problem with numerical minimization.